Melissa ONLINE TFA

 University of Texas '26 -- not debating

-Winston Churchill '22 -- 4 years in policy debate
+Winston Churchill '22 -- policy debate

 --- winstonchurchillko@gmail.com for email chains